gcruzgar/UKsurvey/README.md

 - New household (study recruitment)

-Combining survey and census data is cahllenging due to the many ways variables can be defined, especailly those relating to behaviours or to household composition.
+Combining survey and census data is challenging due to the many ways variables can be defined, especially those relating to behaviours or to household composition.